LucGosso/Gosso.EPiServerAddOn.DownloadIfMissingFileBlob/README.md

   - The easy way, drop the urlResolver.ashx anywhere on prodserver, also put the addon dll in bin-folder
 2. Do not configure the provider in web.config <episerver.framework>
     (or episerverframwork.config) on the production server (even though we have a smaller built in check if it is in production to prevent loops.)
-3. The production server must be active/reachable
+3. The production server must be active/public reachable
 4. The files must be public reachable thru a public url

 ## Installation
 Under the release tab you may download the nuget package to your local feed for installation with package manager console in Visual Studio.
-It will install two file, the Gosso.EPiServerAddOn.SlaveFileBlob.dll into the bin folder, and the UrlResolver.ashx, installation path /module/Gosso.EpiserverAddon.SlaveFileBlob/.
-Also configure episerverframework.config with the SlaveFileBlob.
+It will install two file, the Gosso.EPiServerAddOn.MissingFileBlobProvider.dll into the bin folder, and the UrlResolver.ashx, installation path /module/Gosso.EpiserverAddon.MissingFileBlobProvider/.
+Also configure episerverframework.config with the MissingFileBlob.

 You can also download the source code project and add it to your solution, therefore you may easily debug it if needed.